 fvtt-mcp-molten5e

 A D&D 5e–only, Molten Hosting–optimized Model Context Protocol server for Foundry VTT, driven by Claude Code.
-It lets an AI assistant read and edit a live Foundry world (actors, items, journals, scenes, compendia, combat…) and manage a Molten-hosted server's lifecycle and files.
+It lets an AI GM assistant read and edit a live Foundry world (actors, items, journals, scenes, compendia, roll tables, cards…) and manage a Molten-hosted server's static files.

 Why this shape

 Managed Foundry hosts (like Molten) don't expose a general control API and you can't run a process next to the game server.
-So the bridge runs as a Foundry module in the GM's own browser, which connects out to an MCP server on the GM's PC (bound to localhost).
-Claude Code talks to that local MCP server.
+The only supported way in is Foundry's own authenticated client.

 ▼